Botanical Name: Plantago major.

 Active Ingredient and Substances

-Plantain contains iridoids (most importantly aucubin), flavonoids (apigenin), tannins, mucus, silicic acid and enzymes.
-Aukubin increases kidney excretion of uric acid and apigenin is inflammatory.
+Plantain contains iridoids (most importantly aucubin), flavonoids (apigenin), tannins, mucus, silicic acid, and enzymes.
+Aucubin increases kidney excretion of uric acid and apigenin is inflammatory.

 The plant has high nutritional value and is loaded with calcium, iron and vitamins A, C, and K.